Heron-Repositories/Heron/Heron/docs/source/documentation/lan_use.rst

 The SSH local server has to be populated with the user friendly name of the local computer (as set in the ssh info window) and the SSH remote server with the user friendly name of the WPM that will run the worker script.
 These are drop down menus and will give as options all the user friendly names currently saved in Heron.
-The "python script of worker process OR Python exe and script" is automatically populated with the path on the GUIM of the worker script of the Node (so when a Node runs on the GUIM it usually does not need to be changed).
+The *python script of worker process OR Python exe and script* is automatically populated with the path on the GUIM of the worker script of the Node (so when a Node runs on the GUIM it usually does not need to be changed).
 But when the Node runs on a WPM then the info here needs to be different.
 In this case there needs to be the python executable of the WPM followed by the python worker script of the Node on the